YohananDiamond/buffer-engine-concept/README.md

 **Note**: This is a work in progress and anything is subject to change.

 This is the concept of a project I've been working on.
-It consists on an extensible environment that can be used in many different ways, and not only for text editing.
+It consists on an extensible environment inspired by Vim and Emacs that can be used in many different ways, and not only for text editing.

 Some of the core principles are: